 Liquid nitrogen is permitted in checked and carry-on baggage.
 However, it cannot be accompanied by an item that is considered a dangerous good, such as an infectious substance.

-Fireworks, gunpowder, flares and flare guns are not allowed in carry-on or checked baggage.
+Fireworks, gunpowder, flares, flare guns and fireworks novelties such as holiday poppers or "Christmas crackers" are not allowed in carry-on or checked baggage.

 See our Sports Equipment page for more information about firearms in baggage.

 Gasoline-powered tools and equipment, such as chainsaws and gas-powered weed cutters, are not allowed in baggage unless they are brand-new, the fuel source is removed or the fuel has been purged.
 If the fuel has been purged, the equipment must be accompanied by a letter from the company that purged the fuel.

 Some household items are flammable or corrosive.
 Items such as bleach, drain cleaners, epoxy, fuel, gel fuel, glue, insecticides, certain kinds of paint, torch lighters, spray starch, strike-anywhere matches and certain aerosol items are not permitted in checked or carry-on baggage.
 Aerosol cans that contain personal grooming materials are permitted if they do not exceed 16 ounces per container in checked baggage or three ounces per container in carry-on baggage.

 In the interest of safety for our customers and employees, we do not accept hoverboards as checked or carry-on baggage.

 United accepts one carbon dioxide (CO2) powered inflatable life jacket as checked or carry-on baggage.
 CO2 cartridges must be packed in checked baggage.